yaswanthteja/Python_Resources/DSA/Linked_list/Readme.md

 The linked list: 2 9 3 2
 ```

-## This is a Python program to remove duplicates from a linked list.
+## 2.This is a Python program to remove duplicates from a linked list.

 Problem Description
 The program creates a linked list and removes duplicates from it.